boucadair/WG-Charters/mboned.md

-The MBONE Deployment (MBONED) Working Group is a forum for coordinating the deployment, engineering, and operation of multicast routing protocols and procedures in the global Internet, inter-domain and single domain.
-The MBONED WG is chartered to produce Standards Track, Informational, Best Current Practices, and Experimental RFCs.
+The MBONE Deployment Working Group (MBONED WG) is a forum for coordinating the deployment, engineering, and operation of multicast routing protocols and procedures in the global Internet, inter-domain and single domain.
+Specifically, the focus of the MBONED WG is practical and deployment-driven, with an emphasis on operational experience and the advancement of multicast technologies in diverse environments.
+The MBONED WG is chartered to produce Standards Track, Informational, Best Current Practices (BCP), and Experimental RFCs as appropriate.

-The MBONED WG activity will include, but not be limited to:
+The MBONED WG activity will include, but is not be limited to, the following work areas:

-- Document deployment of multicast routing in the global Internet.
+* Document deployment of multicast routing in the global Internet.

-- Receive regular reports on the current state of the deployment of multicast technology.
+* Receive regular reports on the current state of the deployment of multicast technology.

-- Capture the experience of those who have deployed and are deploying various multicast technologies.
+* Capture the operational experience of those who have deployed and are deploying various multicast technologies.

-- Develop and maintain mechanisms and procedures to address transport and security gaps inhibiting the deployment of multicast.
+* Identify, develop, and maintain mechanisms to address transport-layer and security-related gaps that hinder broader multicast deployment.

-- Develop mechanisms and procedures for sharing operational information to aid in operation of the multicast backbones and interconnects.
+* Develop mechanisms and procedures for sharing operational information to aid in operation of the multicast backbones and interconnects.

-- Explore and develop tools and mechanisms applicable to multicast deployment in emerging environments (e.g., decentralized systems and overlay networks) or other contexts where conventional deployment models may not suffice.
+* Investigate and define tools and mechanisms applicable to multicast deployment in emerging environments (e.g., decentralized systems and overlay networks) or other contexts where conventional deployment models may not suffice.

-- Develop and maintain tools and protocols that assist in multicast administration, diagnostics, troubleshooting, and deployment between/within native and non-native environments (e.g., Mtrace and Automatic Multicast Tunneling (AMT)).
+* Specify and maintain tools, protocols, and procedures that assist with multicast administration, diagnostics, troubleshooting, and interoperability between native and non-native multicast environments (e.g., Mtrace and Automatic Multicast Tunneling (AMT)).

-- Develop data models and other automation building blocks related to the operation of multicast services.
+* Develop data models and other automation building blocks related to the operation of multicast services.

 Development of routing protocols, forwarding-plane solutions and extensions, and group membership protocols is out of scope.
-The working group may develop requirements and assist in review and feedback of documents in other working groups responsible for such protocols (e.g., PIM, BIER, BESS, and LISP).
-Likewise, the working group will solicit inputs for its chartered work and assist in review for relevant work in other working groups (e.g., MOPS, TSVWG, NETCONF, and SAAG).
+The MBONED WG may assist in review of documents in other working groups responsible for such protocols (e.g., PIM, BIER, BESS, and LISP).
+Likewise, the MBONED WG will solicit inputs for its chartered work and assist in review for relevant work in other working groups (e.g., MOPS, TSVWG, CCWG, NETCONF, and SAAG).

 #  Milestones